 Rio Olympics 2016: Ban Russia from Games, says British IOC member

-Russia should be banned from Rio 2016 over its ongoing doping crisis, says British International Olympic Committee member Adam Pengilly.
+Russia should be banned from Rio 2016, says British International Olympic Committee member Adam Pengilly.

-The two-time Olympic skeleton racer told BBC Sport: "The scale, leadership and co-ordination of a system like this is arguably the most heinous crime possible against the Olympic movement."
+"The scale, co-ordination and leadership of a doping system like this is arguably the most heinous crime possible against the Olympic movement," said the former skeleton racer.

 Olympic stars sign letter urging Rio ban